learn-co-students/nyc-dumbo-web-120919/26-intro-to-the-dom/DOM-reference.md

 ### getElementById
 #### document.getElementById(_id_)
-Returns the first DOM element with the given _id_.
+Returns the first DOM element with the given _id_ within the document.
+Must be called on the _document_.
 [Document.getElementById()](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)

 Example: